Windows 10 End of Life: Upgrade Paths for Enterprises

 Windows 10 end-of-life enterprise - Corsica Technologies

-How long will Windows 10 be supported?
+How long was Windows 10 supported?

 • Technical support